distributive/Sahasrara/docs/Roll.md

 Below are listed the current full capabilities of the bot for rolling dice and evaluation expressions.
 All operations (currently) result in integers or a list.
 A list of functions is available in the [functions section](#Functions).

+You can also generate statistics of an expression.
+See the [Statistics](#Statistics) section for more information.

 ## Basic Operators

 - Addition